Shippable/docs/sources/deploy/deploy-mvp-12.md

 Please remember that all future runs of the deploy job will deploy the same version since it is now pinned.
 When you decide to deploy the latest release, you can go back to the deploy job configuration page and unpin the release input so that all future runs deploy the latest release available.

+## Ask questions on Chat

+Feel free to engage us on Chat if you have any questions about this document.
+Simply click on the Chat icon on the bottom right corner of this page and someone from our customer success team will get in touch with you.

 ## Improve this page

 We really appreciate your help in improving our documentation.
 If you find any problems with this page, please do not hesitate to reach out at [support@shippable.com](mailto:support@shippable.com) or [open a support issue](https://www.github.com/Shippable/support/issues).
 You can also send us a pull request to the [docs repository](https://www.github.com/Shippable/docs).